-The framework that has been applied is set out in the Post-16 Audit Code of Practice (the "ACoP") issued by the ESFA.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice 2019 to 2020 (the "Code") issued by the ESFA.
 In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the ESFA has other assurance arrangements in place.

-We are independent of Lincoln College in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
-We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion.
+We are independent of the Lincoln College in accordance with the ethical requirements that are applicable to this engagement and we have fulfilled our ethical requirements in accordance with these requirements.
+We believe the assurance evidence we have obtained is sufficient to provide a basis for our conclusion